 - a nontraditional project.

 The nontraditional projects are shows designed to give students opportunities that they would not find in the standard season or at other institutions.
 For example, students may take on the role of playwright, director or designer, or we may chose to do a selection of works that highlight specific talents which would otherwise go unnoticed.
 In addition to the main season, several smaller showcases are produced throughout the year.
+Formal course work and independent studies in acting and directing are available to all students.

 In dance, there are two showings that take place during the fall and spring terms.